OneHourGameJam/OneHourGameJam/README.md

 If you need help, please join us on Discord, the URL to which can be found on https://onehourgamejam.com/

-# Overview of site structure, order of operations
+# In-depth overview of site structure, order of operations

+This section aims to describe how the site functions from a high level, intended for developers who wish to contribute to the site's development.

 - The entry point for every page load (except the API) is through index.php.
 From there it passes through stages:
   - **Site code aggregation** (Giving access to all php files which are needed)